-View Brochure Here
+View Previous Brochure and Agenda Here

-be reduced to practical results with calculation �how-to? taking manufacturing constraints into account.
+be reduced to practical results with calculation 'how-to', taking manufacturing constraints into account.
 Special emphasis will be on design

 new analysis techniques and design options to achieve cost, efficiency, power

 density, and torque per amp requirements.
 The similarities and differences of BLDC, IPM, and SMPM AC machines, compared to induction machines and

 The primary goal of this course is to provide an up-to-date, practical foundation of BLDC, IPM, and SMPM AC machine design techniques to produce accurate and realistic design results based on a solid foundation of electrical, magnetic, mechanical, and thermal interactions.